-Like the web, the Mozilla Festival has evolved over the years.
-It started as a small gathering in Spain — a few hundred fiery thinkers in a Barcelona museum.
-Our goal was to connect people building a healthy internet.
+MozFest began as a small gathering in 2010 — a few hundred fiery thinkers dreaming and planning in Barcelona, Spain.
+Our goal was to connect people building a healthy Internet.